Running PPC In-House? 7 Ways You’re Wasting Money

 How else could I be losing money in AdWords?

-There are many other things (hundreds!) that could be wrong in your account but these three are the most common – and they are especially prevalent for companies that have their AdWords run by and in-house team.
+There are many other things (hundreds!) that could be wrong in your account.
+But these three are the most common – and they are especially prevalent for companies that have their AdWords run by and PPC In-House team.